1 music

 He also periodically appears with Mishulem's Klezmer Band, specializing in ethnic Yiddish wedding dance music.

-He has previously held positions with:
+He has previously held professional positions with:

 • The Honolulu Symphony, Assistant Principal Clarinet and Bass Clarinet